-Mitsubishi Tanabe Pharma has established its own Medical Information Center to respond directly to inquiries from patients and healthcare professionals (physicians, pharmacists, wholesalers, and others).
+Mitsubishi Tanabe Pharma has established its own Medical Information Center to respond directly to inquiries from healthcare professionals (physicians, pharmacists, wholesalers, and others) and patients.

-In November 2020, we opened a call center for patients and their families who are taking our ethical drugs.
-In the past, we used the same call center as that used to accept calls from healthcare professionals, but we have made it clear that it is an open corporate call center that is now easier to consult.
-For patients, this is the only company information center.
+We have made improvements to make it easier for patients and their families to consult with us; in November 2020, we set up a dedicated contact for patients using our ethical drugs to contact us by telephone, and in October 2021 by inquiry form.
+We have differentiated it from the contact for healthcare professionals, and made it clear that we are open to all patients and their families.
+For patients and their families, Medical Information Center is the only contact where they can receive medical information regarding our Company's products.
 With a motto of "reliable, accurate, and prompt," the center provides information that is easy to understand while at the same time making certain not to dispense the type of medical advice that should only come from a physician.

 We are working each day to improve our skills so that we identify the true needs behind the inquiries and respond in a way that increases the satisfaction of the people who call.

-The Medical Information Center receives more than 45,000 inquiries (FY2020 results) a year on a wide range of subjects.
+The Medical Information Center receives more than 45,000 inquiries (FY2021 results) a year on a wide range of subjects.
 It also provides information on the appropriate use of the Company's products while utilizing basic pharmaceutical information and the in-house Q&A system.
 Valuable information that the center receives from customers about safety, such as drug side effects, and quality is shared internally.
 In this way, the center helps improve products, enhance reliability and discover future new drugs.

-In recent years, the diversification of information sources for patients and healthcare professionals and the development of digital technology has caused a decrease in the number of telephone inquiries, even in the pharmaceutical industry.
+In recent years, the diversification of information sources for healthcare professionals and patients and the development of digital technology has caused a decrease in the number of telephone inquiries, even in the pharmaceutical industry.
 On the other hand, the amount of information provided by unmanned information channels has increased.
 We are enhancing the quality and quantity of the product Q&A on our website while providing information that can better meet customer needs.